LOST LADS Lost in Puerto Rico & Dominican Republic

 1:57pm flight.
 Taxi to Santiago center (20-30min, ~$15-20pp).
 ISLAND 2 BEGINS.

 Arrive afternoon.
+Check into La casita de Dona Emilia (Airbnb, Calle Maximo Gomez 38, check-in after 11:00).
 Explore the monument area.
 Local dinner.
 First Presidente beer.
 Welcome to the DR π©π΄

 Dominican Republic